 Hibiscus Margarita Recipe

 This is so easy to make!
 First, run a lime wedge along the glass and rim your glass with salt.
 I love Red Clay’s Spicy Margarita salts.
-I like to fill a glass with pebble ice, and then just add your ingredients and then give them a nice good stir!
+The salt rimmed glass adds a special touch.

 Ingredients:

-- Two parts tequila (La Gritona is my absolute favorite – the very best, from a female-founded and run distillery).
+- Two parts tequila (La Gritona is my absolute favorite reposado tequila – it is the very best, and I love that it is from a female-founded and run distillery).
+You can also use silver tequila (Casamigos is my favorite).

 - One part fresh lime juice